The Schmidt-Bodner Charitable Trust

 Given that this trust does not accept applications, traditional application success factors are not relevant.
 The trust makes grants based entirely on the trustees' discretionary decisions about which charitable causes to support.

-The trustees bring significant expertise in charitable governance and appear to have connections within the Jewish philanthropic community based on their other trusteeships, though the trust's objects are not limited to any specific community or cause.
+The trustees bring significant expertise in charitable governance and may have connections within the Jewish philanthropic community based on their other trusteeships, though the trust's objects are not limited to any specific community or cause.

 Key Takeaways for Grant Writers